There are a couple of ways to to this, the best method is to:

 That may be correct.
 Plant pictures are each shown in a separate window and usually remain open until you wish to close them.
 So pictures for several different plant varieties can be on screen at one time.
 Useful if you want to compare them.
 To close all the pictures quickly, use the Window menu item "Close All Pictures".
 However you can also close picture windows automatically when you move to a new plant.
 This is controlled by a program configuration option.
 Open the config screen, click the pictures tab and check or uncheck the box.

 Not directly, but Yes!
-Individual plant data sheets, Plant Lists or pictures can be printed directly, put printed output is otherwise quite limited.
-However, there is a function to create a disc file in simple HTML format.
-This output file may be further modified using another application, such as word processing, to make a customised printable report.
+Although individual plant data sheets, Plant Lists or pictures can be printed directly, printed output is otherwise quite limited.
+For more customised output there is a function to create reports in simple HTML format, which are saved as Disk files.
+This output file may be further modified using another application, such as word processing, to make a personalised printable report.